hbksaar/Membran/README.md

 - License for Captury Live or other mocap software distribution which supports live streaming
 ```

-Note: From this repo, we've removed Captury Live plugin which was provided by Nils Hasler.
+Note: From this repo, we've included Captury Live plugin which was provided by Nils Hasler.

 A fully functioning distribution can be arranged by one of the authors.
 ## Built With